U.S. lobbies China again on missile defence system

 China and the United States have been at odds over the disputed South China Sea as well.

-Milley said the U.S. wants to maintain open channels of communications with China's military to "reduce the risk of crisis or miscalculation and candidly address differences", the statement added.
+Milley said the United States wants to maintain open channels of communications with China's military to "reduce the risk of crisis or miscalculation and candidly address differences", the statement said.

 Milley "reaffirmed the U.S. commitment to adhere to international rules and standards and encouraged the Chinese to do the same as a way to reduce regional tensions".